mawson-rovers/ros2_mac_setup/README.md

 ## 2. Get the source normally

 [Follow the regular instructions](https://docs.ros.org/en/humble/Installation/Alternatives/macOS-Development-Setup.html) to get the source code using the `vcs` tool.

-There is no need to requirements here - you should be able to build all the components when you are done with the fixes here.
+You do not need to use a limited set of components.
+By following all the fixes described here, I was able to get all the components to build on my Mac.

 ## 3. Copy build script to set the environment properly